jack17529/gin-graphql-api/README.md

 The main advantage of using graphql is that is provides more control of the query to the clients as they can get what the need and nothing more.

 ## NOTE
 I have exposed the password for mysql and redis in this sample repository, in production they can be easily protected by using a `.env` file and supplying them.
+Then ignore the `.env` file in your `.gitignore` file.

 ## gqlgen
 https://github.com/99designs/gqlgen